yanqianglilab/yanqiang-li-lab/news/index.md

 ## 2026

+**Aug 2026**

+Great news!
+Our lab has recently received funding from the National Natural Science Foundation of China (NSFC) for our project investigating RNA modifications in renal cancer.

+**July 2026**

+Yanqiang was invited to deliver an oral presentation focusing on the biological functions of RNA 2′-O-methylation at the 8th National Young-Scholar Conference on Ribonucleic Acid (RNA), 2026 in Hohhot.

 **May 2026**

 Yanqiang was invited to deliver an oral presentation focused on nanopore-based profiling of RNA 2′-O-methylation at WYMM Tour: Beijing 2026, held in Beijing on May 28. https://nanoporetech.com/zh/about/events/nanopore-days/wymm-beijing-2026